thospfuller/awesome-search-engine-optimization/README.md

 ⭐ If you find this site to be useful, please star and/or watch it. ⭐

-👍 If you have an idea not included here, pull requests are welcomed! 👍
+👍 If you have an idea not included here, pull requests are welcomed!
+(NOTE: PRs will be accepted for educational content only) 👍

 # General Search Engine Optimization (SEO) Articles
 - [Ahrefs: 124 SEO Statistics for 2024](https://ahrefs.com/blog/seo-statistics/)